 The children in school are split into four Houses: Bodiam, Hever, Leeds and Dover.
-House points are awarded both in class and generally around school by all school staff via class dojo points.
-The House Cup is awarded to the House with the most points at the end of each month or term.
+Dojo points are awarded both in class and generally around school by all school staff via class dojo points.
+The House Cup is awarded to the House with the most points at the end of each term.